 First off, interacting with the platform is truly beginner-friendly and easy to do.
 Basically no learning curve at all.
 They have data centers around the world (which helps your site performance guaranteeing good load times all around the world).
 Plus, there’s built-in caching and automatic backups.

 Now, about the pricing.
-If you’re just getting started with your very first website, Flywheel has a plan called “Starter.”
-It’s $23 a month (if paid annually), works up to 25,000 monthly visitors, you get 5GB of disk space, 50GB of bandwidth and an SSL certificate included for free.
+If you’re just getting started with your very first website, Flywheel has a plan called “Tiny.”
+It’s $13 a month (if paid annually), works up to 5,000 monthly visitors, you get 5GB of disk space, 20GB of bandwidth and an SSL certificate included for free.

 Read our in-depth Flywheel review here.

 WP Engine is perhaps the most well-known hosting company in the WordPress space.
 They offer really good hosting plans that are optimized for WordPress, 24/7 chat support of very high quality (currently rated 4.5 / 5 by our survey respondents), staging environments, and a load of other perks that make it a great one-stop solution for your WordPress site.

 The downside, though, is the pricing.
 The cheapest option available is $30 a month ($27 with our discount if you sign up for 12 months up front).
 That plan allows you to have one WordPress install, get up to 25,000 visitors a month, and use up to 10GB of disk space.

 Read our in-depth WP Engine review here.

 6. A2 Hosting

 Last but not least, we have A2 Hosting.
 Their managed plans run off a VPS setup – a virtual private server.
 This is a bit more of a heavy-hitter among hosting plans.